 Skip to main content

-19 Children's Books that Celebrate Juneteenth and Black History
+19 Children's Books that Celebrate Black History Month

-Explore our curated selection of Black history children's books recommended by our B.L.A.C.K.
-Employee Affinity Group (EAG) members.
-From Juneteenth to Black History Month and beyond, these meaningful reads teach, engage, and empower young readers.
+Explore our curated selection of Black history children's books.
+From Black History Month to Juneteenth and beyond, these meaningful reads teach, engage and empower young readers.
 Save the Children is dedicated to fostering learning at home for children of all ages, whether they're toddlers, kindergartners, or independent readers.
 Discover inspiring stories that celebrate Black history and culture!

 I Am Be by Jennifer Francis Book Cover